 Introduction to Prism’s 2015 Consultant Recruitment Survey

-In April 2015 Prism Executive Recruitment commissioned a survey of a small to medium sized Management Consultancy recruitment firms.
+In April 2015 Prism Executive Recruitment commissioned a survey of small to medium-sized Management Consultancy recruitment firms.
 It was undertaken in the form of telephone interviews by an experienced independent researcher to ensure objectivity and confidentiality.
 Nineteen firms participated.

 The questions covered overall hiring intentions, levels, hotspots, management consultant recruitment processes and experiences.
 April timing was chosen because firms would, by now, be seeing patterns in the market for 2015 hiring.

 All firms we spoke to were recruiting management consultants and indeed 64% are accelerating the rate of headcount increase compared to 2014.
 27% of firms contacted expected percentage headcount increase to be at a similar level to last year.

 Most of this recruitment is expected to be concentrated at Consultant/Senior Consultant and Manager/Principal levels.

 While no firms volunteered that they experienced considerable difficulty in consultant recruitment, most indicated that there were some areas of pain.